swimmingly/yodrew.github.io/_pages/other-writings/fukuoka.md

 _The Ultimatum of GOD NATURE  The One-Straw Revolution  A RECAPITULATION_,
 an English revision of the original _One-Straw Revolution_, published in 1996, in Japan, available from Mr. Fukuoka at:  201-2 Ohira,   Iyo-Shi  Ehime,   Japan  799-31    Fax: 011-81-8-9983-1892

-_Close To Nature Garden_, an excellent video tape about Mr. Fukuoka's early work with Natural Farming in Japan, made for Rodale Press, available from [Bullfrog Films](/web/20051224120427/http://www.bullfrogfilms.com/catalog/cng.html), P.O.
+_Close To Nature Garden_, an excellent video tape about Mr. Fukuoka's early work with Natural Farming in Japan, made for Rodale Press, available from [Bullfrog Films](http://web.archive.org/web/20051224120427/http://www.bullfrogfilms.com/catalog/cng.html), P.O.
 Box 149,Oley, PA 19547, Tel: 610/779-8226, Fax: 610/370-1978.

-&nbsp;

 Copyright (C)1995 Jim Bones
 All Rights Reserved.
 No Part Of This Document May Be Reproduced For Commercial Purposes.